neilllandman/laravel-multitoken-auth/README.md

 </tr>
 <tr>
 <td>token_lifetime</td>
-<td>How long it takes for a token to expire.
-Tokens get refreshed everytime they are used.</td>
+<td>Time it takes for a token to expire in minutes.
+Tokens get refreshed everytime they are used.
+Default is 43200 (30 days)</td>
 <td>

     43200